 What Is a Stock Index?

-A stock index is a compilation of stocks constructed in such a manner to track a particular market, sector, commodity, currency, bond, or another asset.
-For example, the NDX is an index that tracks the largest 100 non-financial companies listed on the NASDAQ.
+A stock index is a compilation of stocks constructed in such a manner to replicate a particular market, sector, commodity, currency, bond, or anything else an investor might want to track.
+Indexes can be broad or narrow.
+For example, the NASDAQ Composite tracks thousands of common stocks and similar securities that are traded on the Nasdaq stock exchange.
+The more specified Nasdaq 100 Index (NDX) is an index that tracks the largest 100 non-financial companies listed on the NASDAQ Composite.

 How an Index Works

-Indexes are designed to track a particular market or asset.
-For example, the Gold and Precious Metals Index (XAU) consists of companies that mine gold and other precious metals.
-The logic is that if you buy the stocks in the index, you will gain exposure to the gold mining sector without having to buy shares in every single gold mining company in the world.
+Similarly, the Philadelphia Gold and Silver Index (XAU) consists of companies that mine gold and other precious metals.
+If you buy the stocks in the index, you will gain balanced exposure to the gold mining sector without having to buy shares in every single gold mining company in the world.
 The shares in the XAU are representative of the gold mining industry as a whole.

-Index-weighting is how the shares in an index basket are allocated; basically how the index is designed.
-For example, a price-weighted index has different amounts of shares for each stock based on price.
-A stock worth $20 would have 1 share, where a stock worth $5 would have 4 shares to make it equal to the $20 stock.
+Index-weighting refers to the method of how the shares in an index basket are allocated.
+In other words, an index's weighting is how the index is designed.
+For example, a price-weighted index buys shares in proportion to the cost of those shares.
+A stock worth $20 might have one share included in the index, whereas a stock worth $5 would have four shares included.

 Advantages of Buying an Index